What to See in Venice: Churches in Santa Croce:

 Church by S.Maria Mater Domini

 The orginal church was founded around 960.
 It was demolished and rebuilt in 1503.
 It is still laid out in the form of a Greek cross although the façade is in Tuscan Renaissance style.
-Two of the artworks are said to be important: “St Christina” by Catena and Tintoretto’s “Finding of the Cross”.Your Turn: Do you have any advice you would like to share?
-What tips would you like to add?
-Please comment below.
+Two of the artworks are said to be important: “St Christina” by Catena and Tintoretto’s “Finding of the Cross”.Now it's your turn.
+I want to know what you think.
+Comment below with a quick response...